 Bankruptcy and Divorce.
 A basic education on bankruptcy is a good start.
-Bankruptcy is the legal mechanism to dispose of debt at a time when paying it off in full has essentially grown beyond your reach.
-Bankruptcy is federal law, whereas divorce is state law, yet the two are often interwoven.
+Bankruptcy is a legal process to eliminate debt.
+It becomes necessary when paying it off in full is impossible.
+Bankruptcy is governed by federal law, while divorce falls under state law.
+However, the two often overlap.
 There are three types of bankruptcy that individuals typically utilize.
 By far, the most popular is Chapter 7, a liquidation bankruptcy.
-This is where an individual’s property is liquidated, with the exception of a handful of protected property types, and used to pay off debt.
+The individual’s property is liquidated, except for a few protected types.
+The proceeds pay off the debt.
 This is the quickest type and does not include a payment plan.
-Alternatively, a Chapter 13 case requires a 3 to 5 year payment plan, most of which fail at some point before they conclude.
-Most Chapter 13s eventually convert to chapter 7’s.
-Chapter 11 bankruptcy is typically relegated to businesses, but if an individual’s debt or income is high enough, there may be a reason to put an individual debtor through and 11.

-Bankruptcy can Make Divorce Unfair.
+Bankruptcy can make Divorce Unfair.
 Let’s take an example to illustrate the point.
-Let’s say for this example that the marriage is irretrievably broken and that the divorce would be inevitable whether bankruptcy was filed or not.
-So, let’s say in this example that the parties have $50,000 in joint credit card debt, another $50,000 in a personal loan to the husband only, and non-exempt assets valued at $50,000.
-If there is no bankruptcy, a logical distribution would be to distribute the non-exempt assets, $25,000 each to each the husband and the wife.
+Assume the marriage is irretrievably broken, so divorce is inevitable.
+Bankruptcy will not affect this outcome.
+The parties have $50,000 in joint credit card debt, $50,000 in a personal loan to the husband, and $50,000 in non-exempt assets.
+Without bankruptcy, a logical distribution would be $25,000 each to the husband and wife from the non-exempt assets.
 Then, distribute the $50,000 in credit card debt to the wife and the $50,000 in personal loan to the husband.
 Let’s assume the interest rates were comparable, making the distribution a fair one.
 So each spouse has $25,000 in assets and $50,000 in debt.
-Now, let’s say the husband files a Chapter 7 bankruptcy.
-The bankruptcy trustee, who oversees the bankruptcy, takes possession of the $25,000 in non-exempt assets.
-Then, the husband’s personal loan is paid with the proceeds of the $25,000 and the remaining balance is discharged.

 In that example, the husband’s result is that he has no exempt property and no debt.
 He is at net zero.
 The wife, on the other hand, is still at negative $25,000 net.
 Considering the bankruptcy, is that a fair result in the divorce?
 Maybe a better question is, if the parties had collaborated on the best possible outcome for both parties, given the divorce and bankruptcy, was a better result available?